bitbull-team/magento2-module-instagramwidget/README.md

 Changelog
 ----------

+* 2.2.1 - Fix like display configuration bug
 * 2.2.0 - Added like numbers on image hover width admin config
 * 2.1.0 - Added admin setting for display on homepage and block hinting for IDE in template
 * 2.0.0 - Added configuration in admin to make module reusable